-Destiny 2 launches very soon for PC.
-Obviously, you’ll want to get off to a flying start.
+Destiny 2 is out now on PC, and you’ll want to get off to a flying start.
 Perhaps you’ve not played the original, or maybe you’re concerned about making mistakes early on.
 Worry not: the console players (plus some PCGN staff) have served as lab rats for the game, and are able to provide plenty of advice.
 With the handy Destiny 2 tips that follow your campaign is sure to go swimmingly.

 Want to get raid ready fast?
 Check out our Destiny 2 levelling guide.

 - Your map is an invaluable source of information.
 Not only will it show where available quests and adventures are located, it will also alert you to where public events are, and how many minutes are left until they start.
 Completing public events will reward you with a loot chest containing, at the very least, region tokens.

 - Many chests will contain tokens specific to your location, for example, an EDZ Token.
 These are handed over to the planet’s faction vendor (e.g. Devrim Kay) in exchange for a legendary engram.
 You’ll need to be level 20 to claim the engram.

 - During your travels you’ll come across chests, be they found in the world (keep an eye out for diamond-shaped chest icons) or dropped by defeated high-value targets.
 Stay close to the chest when opening it, as you may not grab the loot if you run away too quickly.

 - You can find more loot chests by completing Lost Sectors.
 These are cave networks containing a miniboss, easily identified by the arch-like logo painted near their entrances.
 Defeat the mini-boss and you’ll be able to claim the loot.
 The chests contain new gear, two region tokens, and 1,000 glimmer.
 Lost Sectors are also one of the fastest ways you level up your character after the campaign is finished.